-Political Science is the study of how societies make collective decisions through politics and government.
-Political Scientists ask the following kinds of questions: What is justice?
+Political Science majors at Fordham examine how societies make collective decisions through politics and government.
+As a student, you’ll contemplate the same questions all political scientists ask: What is justice?
 Why do nations go to war?
 Why do people vote?

-A Political Science degree prepares the student for several career options.
-Many undergraduates go on to Law School, a traditional career path for Political Science majors, but others have found careers in government agencies, news organizations, and in the private sector.
-Still others decide to pursue graduate study in Political Science.
-An undergraduate degree also prepares students interested in a career in politics or for Fordham's Masters Program in Elections and Campaign Management, which provides another route to a career in politics.
-Political Science faculty also teach in the M.A.
-Program in International Political Economy and Development as well as Elections and Campaign Management M.A. program.
+Many political science majors go on to law school, but others have found careers in government agencies, news organizations, and in the private sector.
+Still others decide to pursue graduate study in political science, such as Fordham’s master’s program in Elections and Campaign Management, which provides another route to a career in politics.

 The bachelor’s degree program in political science is available at the Rose Hill and Lincoln Center campuses.